Forestry England: England's forests

-Forestry England manages 1,500 woodland and forest areas covering around 250,000 ha spread from Northumberland to Cornwall, Shropshire to Norfolk, making them England’s largest land manager.
+Forestry England manages 1,500 woodland and forest areas covering around 250,000 ha making them England’s largest land manager.
 Around half of England’s softwood production arises from the estate and supports hundreds of small businesses and several large sawmills that rely on a guaranteed supply of timber to attract capital investment.
 Over 230 million people visit the public forest estate each year which supports over 70 substantial business partners on the estate, delivering most of the Forest Centre services, bike hire and other outdoor activities.
 Alongside all the economic and recreational activity, some 45% of the estate contributes to England’s most precious National Park landscapes and Areas of Outstanding Natural Beauty.
 Additionally, 68,000 ha are designated Sites of Special Scientific Interest in recognition of their value for nature, virtually all of which is in sound or recovering ecological condition and accessible to the public.